easazade/weaver/README.md

 For testing purposes it is possible to allow re-registration of objects by setting `allowReassignment` to true.

-It is also possible to `weaver.reset()` to clear all registered dependencies and scopes.
+It is also possible to call `weaver.reset()` to clear all registered dependencies and scopes.